Teaching English in Saudi Arabia

 Saudi Arabia has lots of character to it.
 The culture consists of going out to the desert, shopping, talking about football, playing on your phone, or going to an expensive gym.

 Winters can be cold in Saudi Arabia with occasional snow.
-It reaches the single digits for temperature in Celsius.
+It reaches the single digits temperature in Celsius.
 Air conditioning is a savior for the hot summers.

 Some of the common issues are a lack of freedom, a national no-liquor policy, and a lack of recreational activities.